Dr. Martens: Expansion in the United Kingdom

-The first Dr. Martens boots in the UK, with an eight-eyelet cherry-red coloured smooth leather design known as style 1460, are still in production today, although in many variations.
-They were introduced on 1 April 1960.
-The three-eyelet shoe arrived exactly one year later with the style number 1461 (1/4/61).
-Dr. Martens boots were made in their Cobbs Lane factory in Wollaston, Northamptonshire, where they continued to be made, in addition to production elsewhere, until at least 2018.
-In addition, a number of shoe manufacturers in the Northamptonshire area and further afield produced the boots under licence, as long as they passed quality standards.
+The first Dr. Martens boot in the UK with an eight-eyelet cherry-red coloured smooth leather design became known as style 1460 and are still in production today.
+There are now many variations of this classic design which was introduced on 1 April 1960.
+The three-eyelet shoe was issued exactly one year later with the style number 1461.
+The original 1460 and 1461 remain the company's best-selling DMs.
+The Dr. Martens boots were made in their Cobbs Lane factory in Wollaston, Northamptonshire, where they continued to be made, in addition to production elsewhere, until at least 2018.
+Jane Schaffer, senior lecturer in footwear and accessories at the University of Northampton, says the classic range has "become iconic".

+In addition a number of shoe manufacturers in the Northamptonshire area and further afield produced the boots under licence, as long as they passed quality standards.
 The boots were popular among workers such as postmen, police officers and factory workers.
 By the later 1960s, skinheads started to wear them, "Docs" or "DMs" being the usual naming, and by the late 1970s, they were popular among scooter riders, punks, some new wave musicians, and members of other youth subcultures.
 The shoes' popularity among politically right-wing skinheads led to the brand gaining an association with violence.
-Alexei Sayle sang the song "Dr. Martens' Boots" in a 1982 episode of the British TV comedy The Young Ones.
+Alexei Sayle sang the song "Dr. Martens' Boots" in a 1982 episode of the TV comedy The Young Ones.

-In 1989 Accent Group became the first manufacturer of Dr. Martens outside the UK, obtaining the rights to make them in Dunedin, New Zealand, which they did for several years.
+In 1989, the Accent Group became the first manufacturer of Dr. Martens outside the UK, obtaining the rights to make them in Dunedin, New Zealand, which they did for several years.
 The boots and shoes became popular in the 1990s as grunge fashion arose.
 In late November 1994, a six-storey Dr. Martens department store was opened in Covent Garden in London which also sold food, belts, and watches.
 At this time the R. Griggs company employed 2,700 people, expected to earn annual revenue of £170 million, and could produce up to 10 million pairs of shoes per year.

+Sponsorship

-Dr. Martens sponsored Rushden & Diamonds F.C. from 1998 to 2005.
+The Dr. Martens company sponsored Rushden & Diamonds F.C. from 1998 to 2005.
 Diamonds approached owner and local businessman Max Griggs to request sponsorship from his company.
 A new main stand was built at Nene Park in 2001, named the Airwair Stand.
-Dr. Martens were also the principal sponsors of Premier League club, West Ham United F.C., renaming the upgraded west stand 'The Dr Martens Stand'.
+Dr. Martens were also the principal sponsors of Premier League club, West Ham United F.C. from 1998 to 2003, renaming the upgraded west stand 'The Dr Martens Stand'.

+Trademark disputes

-In 1999 Dr. Martens fought lawsuits in US courts.
+In 1999, Dr. Martens fought lawsuits in US courts.
 The brand filed a number of lawsuits in 2016 based primarily on trademark law.